 In 1997 we established a separate Life Members’ Boat Fund.
 All contributions by Life Members now go into this and it is controlled by a Senior Committee (consisting of the Flag Officers who are mostly Life Members) and used exclusively to pay for the Club’s boats.
 With the establishment of a strong yachting side to the Club, money is also provided to this side of the Club.
 From initially providing cash to cover damage deposits, the boat fund is now providing increasingly more financial means for the Varsity & BUSA yacht charter.

 In order to become a Life Member all you need to do is make a contribution to the Boat Fund.
 Our recommended minimum donation is £35 per annum, but many give much more than this.
 The easiest thing is to make donationsusing the link below Alternatively, you can download the Life Membership Donation Form, complete it and send it to the Oxford University Development Office.
 The money goes straight into the Boat Fund, and you can use Gift Aid to allow us to reclaim the tax for UK tax payers.

 Undoubtedly the main benefit of Life Membership is knowing that you are contributing to the Oxford University Yacht Club, helping enable them to have the standard of boats you wished you had (if you were up before 1990) or allowing them to have the standard of boats you had due to the generosity of Life Members (if you were up after 1990).

 However, there are other benefits:

-- You will receive an Annual Magazine around Christmas, updating you on the Club’s activities in the year.
+- You will receive an Annual Magazine at the beginning of August, updating you on the Club’s activities in the academic year just gone.

 - You will be invited to the Annual Dinner, usually in an Oxford College, in February / March each year.